Professional Organizations at the School

 The Center on Religion and the Professions (CORP) works to improve religious literacy among professionals, including journalists, so that they can better serve, cover and communicate with a diverse public.
 The interdisciplinary center supports the school’s commitment to teaching students the principles, techniques and knowledge required to reflect society’s needs and values.
 Its director is also executive director of the Religion Newswriters Association, a professional association for journalists who write about religion in mainstream media.
 [More]

-Investigative Reporters and Editors (IRE) is the nation’s premier organization for investigative reporters.
-It has 5,000 members and holds three major conferences a year.
-IRE also publishes a bi-monthly magazine, The IRE Journal, and several books including The Reporters Handbook and The Primer on Computer-Assisted Reporting.
-Students help produce the magazine and have the option of taking our investigative reporting course from the national executive director of the organization.
+Investigative Reporters and Editors is the nation’s leading organization for investigative reporters.
+It has 5,500 members, hosts workshops, conferences, online training, boot camps and custom trainings for news organizations throughout the year.
+IRE also publishes a quarterly magazine, the IRE Journal, and several books including the Reporters Handbook.
+Students help produce the magazine, work in IRE’s data library and in other positions with the organization, and have the option of taking a course in investigative reporting, taught by the executive director of the organization.
 [More]

 The National Institute of Computer-Assisted Reporting (NICAR) instructs working journalists and students in how to tap databases of governments and other institutions for important stories.
 Journalists from leading newspapers, magazines, television and radio stations, and networks regularly attend NICAR’s training sessions, held both in Columbia and in major cities worldwide.
 NICAR is a joint venture of the Missouri School of Journalism and IRE.
 Our students can enroll in computer-assisted reporting taught by the same people who teach the professionals.
 [More]